PoncinMatthieu/Holiday-counter/README.md

 # Holiday-counter
-This small python program counts holidays I have left
+This small python script helps counting holiday days

 To use it, create a json file named "./holidays.json" with the following structure: